dgreathouse/PowerPlay2.0/README.md

 ## Conventions for motor hookup
-Power Red to Red, Black to Black, Rotate Right Encoder is positive for all Encoders
+Power Red to Red, Black to Black, Rotate Clockwise Encoder is positive for all Encoders